 echo $payment->processPayment(100); // Outputs: Processing Credit Card payment of $100

-, which is implemented differently by CreditCardPayment
+The Payment class defines an abstract method processPayment(), which is implemented differently by CreditCardPayment and PayPalPayment.

 Summary

-OOP Principle | Description | Example |
+| OOP Principle | Description | Example |

-Encapsulation | Restricting direct access to object properties | Private $balance in BankAccount |
+| Encapsulation | Restricting direct access to object properties | Private $balance in BankAccount |

-Inheritance | Reusing properties/methods of a parent class | Car extends Vehicle |
+| Inheritance | Reusing properties/methods of a parent class | Car extends Vehicle |

-Polymorphism | Same interface, different implementations | Dog and Cat implement Animal |
+| Polymorphism | Same interface, different implementations | Dog and Cat implement Animal |

-Abstraction | Hiding implementation details | Payment class with processPayment() |
+| Abstraction | Hiding implementation details | Payment class with processPayment() |

 How Inheritance Works in PHP